alexrabarts/jquery-platformselector/README.markdown

 # platformSelector: a jQuery plugin

 platformSelector is a simple jQuery plugin that adds classes to the body element representing the browser's environment.
-It adds classes for browser type, browser version, operating system, rendering engine and JS-enabled.
+It adds classes  parsed from the user agent string, which generally represents informtaiton such as browser type, browser version, operating system and rendering engine.

 ## Usage